dfosco/dfosco.github.io/_works/instagram-print.md

     <img src="/assets/images/work/instagram-print/interaction_design_2.gif" alt="App Animation Swipe" class="image-grid__thirds" style="margin-bottom: 1em">
 </section>

-#####Design at close quarters
+##### Design at close quarters

-The deadline was tough, but the close-knit teamwork and the test-driven approach enabled us to achieve great results in a short ammount of time.
+The deadline was tough, but the close-knit teamwork and the test-driven approach enabled us to achieve great results in a short amount of time.

 Loads of testing allowed us to constantly fix our assumptions, while having the team in sync meant better feedback — and thus, a better design output.